 Understanding Sudden Onset Stuttering: Causes and Symptoms

 Stuttering is a complex speech disorder characterized by frequent disruptions in the flow of speech.
-These disruptions, known as disfluencies, may present as repetitions of words or parts of words, prolongations, or abnormal stoppages of sounds and syllables.
+These disruptions, known as disfluencies, may include repetitions of words or parts of words, prolongations, or abnormal stoppages of sounds and syllables.
 While most commonly observed in early childhood, stuttering can also occur suddenly in adults due to various reasons.

 Causes of Sudden Onset Stuttering: